Yenukumeh/project-management-performance-analysis/README.md

 The project portfolio consists of 99 total projects, with only 30 successfully completed, resulting in a completion rate of approximately 30%.

-At the same time, 66 projects are overdue, making schedule delays the most significant operational challenge identified in the analysis.
-The large gap between completed and overdue projects suggests the presence of delivery bottlenecks that require immediate attention.
+At the same time, 42 projects are overdue, making schedule delays the most significant operational challenge identified in the analysis.
+This indicates that 100% of the currently active workload (25 In-Progress and 17 On-Hold) has surpassed its scheduled end date, highlighting a critical operational bottleneck that requires immediate attention.

 ### 2. Project Attrition and Delivery Risks